 - And maintenance of electric vehicles costs about 75% of their gas counterparts.

 In the early years, the Tesla Model 3 is about ~8% more expensive than the average gas-powered car.
-The cheaper fuel does not make up for the more expensive sticker price.
+The cheaper fuel does not make up for the higher sticker price.

 But then, over time, the cheaper fuel and cheaper maintenance start making a significant difference.
 Whereas the average gas-powered car costs ~40 cents per mile in its later life, the Tesla Model 3 only costs about ~30 cents per mile.
 And that’s significant!